Chopped apples and pecans, combined with holiday spices, make this bundt cake a perfectly rich and moist Christmastime dessert!

-Holiday Apple Spiced Bundt Cake is a cake that is not only great for Christmas, but because of the spices that are heavily associated with fall and Thanksgiving, next year, you can make this cake weeks and weeks before Christmas!
+Holiday Apple Spiced Bundt Cake is a cake that is great for Christmas and Thanksgiving.
+Because of the spices that are heavily associated with fall and Thanksgiving, next year, you can make this cake weeks and weeks before Christmas!

 When do you start incorporating the warming and soothing flavours of cinnamon, nutmeg, ginger, and cloves into your baking?
 For me it’s September first.
 Honestly, Dear Reader, as soon as we turn the page on the calendar from August to September, I break out everything I own that’s associated with fall.

 Yes, I’m the person you want to slap up side the head at Starbucks for ordering a Pumpkin Spice Latte the first day of September.
 Go ahead; I’ve been smacked for much less.
 Ha!

 Over the past few years, whenever I get accused of breaking out the fall spices too early, I always revert back to excuse that I’m a food blogger.
 It’s my job to get a head start.
 I explain that I need to test, tweak, and try a few fall-inspired recipes and the conversation usually stops there.

 This particular bundt cake not only has all four of those fall spices, but also has finely shredded apples, which are in abundance in the fall.
 And very easy to get all year round actually.
 In addition to that, there’s the cup of nuts too.